-There are several types of financial products offered by banks and lending institutions that permit you to tap into your home equity.
-These are loans that use your home as collateral and will need to be paid back.
+Several types of financial products offered by banks and lending institutions permit you to tap into your home equity.
+These loans use your home as collateral and need to be paid back.
 You’ll want to do your research to determine which type of loan is best for you and also take time to compare interest rates and offers, as well as other features of each type of loan, which can vary from lender to lender.

 Home Equity Loan.
-This is just what it sounds like: a loan that uses all or, more likely, some of your accumulated equity as collateral.
-The principal and interest are paid back via specified monthly payments over an agreed to period of time.
-A home equity loan provides you cash now, but also adds a new monthly expense.
+It sounds like this: a loan that uses all or, more likely, some of your accumulated equity as collateral.
+The principal and interest are paid back via specified monthly payments over an agreed-upon period.
+A home equity loan provides you cash now but also adds a new monthly expense.

 Home Equity Line of Credit.
-This is often referred to by its acronym, HELOC.
+Its acronym, HELOC, often refers to this.
 A line of credit is an amount of money a bank or other financial institution agrees to make available to you as you request draws on it, either partially or all at once.
-You don’t have to ask the bank for a loan each time you want some cash; instead, by setting up the home equity line of credit, the bank has already agreed to let you borrow, up to an agreed to limit.
+You don’t have to ask the bank for a loan each time you want some cash; instead, by setting up the home equity line of credit, the bank has already agreed to let you borrow up to an agreed limit.
 Again, the loan uses the equity in your home as collateral.
-For as long as the line of credit is in place, you can keep drawing down funds in any size increments up to your limit and paying it back.
-Unlike a standard loan, which is for a fixed principal amount and duration, with a fixed or adjustable interest rate, you only pay interest on that part of the line of credit during the time you are actually borrowing the money.
+As long as the line of credit is in place, you can keep drawing down funds in any size increments up to your limit and paying it back.
+Unlike a standard loan, which is for a fixed principal amount and duration with a fixed or adjustable interest rate, you only pay interest on that part of the line of credit when you borrow the money.